 Water propagation is the easiest and cheapest way to propagate rhaphidophora tetrasperma.
 Follow these steps:

 - Step 1: Take a cutting with a node (the wider knuckle from where branches grow) and at least one leaf.

 - Step 2: You can then put each cutting in water to root.
 You should use see-through containers to monitor root growth.

 - Step 3: Keep the cutting in bright indirect sunlight close to a window sill so it gets the energy it needs to develop roots.

-- Step 4: Roots should be fully grown in a bout 2 months and then you can pot it up in soil.
+- Step 4: Roots should be fully grown in a bout 2 months and then you should see new growth from the top of the plant you can pot it up in soil.